 Use of Pembrolizumab while breastfeeding

-- Pembrolizumab excretion is not known in breast milk.
+- It is unclear whether pembrolizumab is present in breast milk.

 Pembrolizumab (Keytruda) dose adjustment in liver disease: